doubt72/Sokudoku/README.md

 answers), keeps track of how fast the characters were entered and optionally preferentially feeds the user characters they have trouble with.

+Really, the program is a bit of a gadget thrown together over a couple weeks so I could drill down on Hangul reading practice (with Katakana as a bonus).
+It's not as useful as a general/configurable drill program like Anki, but possibly still useful as a complement.

 ## Usage